 Another option is pitching your services as a photographer on a press trip.
 You can talk to the person organizing the trip about doing a full on photoshoot and potentially hiring you as the photographer.
 The other press trip attendees can stand in as models (as long as they sign a photo waiver of course).
 Lots of times on influencer press trips, they’ll hire a photographer to come along – why not it be you?

 2. Sell Your Photos or Videos.

-Ok so maybe the client that you went on a press trip with doesn’t want to hire you to do a full blown photo shoot – so how about offering them the opportunity to buy a handful of your images.
+Let’s look at a travel Blogger example.
+Maybe the client that you went on a press trip with doesn’t want to hire you to do a full blown photoshoot – so how about offering them the opportunity to buy a handful of your images?
 Chances are, if you’re on a press trip, you’ll be snapping lots of photos anyways so you may as well monetize them.
-For example, on the last press trip we organized we let the influencers know ahead of time that the client may be interested in photos of the resort so if they were interested in the opportunity they could snap away.
-The client ended up purchasing 10 photos off the influencer – win win!
+For example, on the last press trip we organized we let the Influencers know ahead of time that the client may be interested in photos of the resort so if they were interested in the opportunity they could snap away.
+The client ended up purchasing 10 photos off of the Influencer – win win!